drivendataorg/zamba/docs/docs/cli.md

 #### `--config`

 Path to a yaml configuration file with values for other arguments to `predict`.
 If a value is specified in both the command line and in a yaml file that is passed, the command line argument value will be used.
 Each default model (`time_distributed`, `slowfast`, and `european`) comes with a yaml file that sets default configurations.
 If `--config` is not specified, these default values will be used for any argument that is not passed directly to the command line.
-Default configs can be found in `models/configs`.<!-- TODO: make sure that's right><!-->
+Default configs can be found in `models/configs`.

 #### `--batch-size INT`